postlund/pyatv/docs/documentation/atvremote.md

 by passing the `--manual` flag.
 This is convenvient if you rely on an external scanning process or to shorten the turn-around time during development testing.
 However, doing so means that you mainly lose all benefits of unique identifiers.
 They lose meaning completely.
-Only use this mode if you know what you are doing!
+Only use this mode if you know what you are doing and refrain from using this in conjunction with `--scan-hosts`!

 When specifying `--manual` you *must* also specify `--address`, `--port`, `--protocol` and `--id`.
 Even though the identifier is not used (or applicable), you must